-Therefore, the Developers are owed additional funds with reimbursements expected to be made from the proceeds of future installments of bonds over the next several years.
-Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate) see "THE DEVELOPERS - Utility Development Agreements."
+Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate).
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
-The issuance of additional bonds is subject to approval by the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
+The issuance of additional bonds is subject to approval by the Commission pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.
 See "THE BONDS - Issuance of Additional Debt."
+See "FINANCIAL STATEMENT - Unlimited Tax Bonds Authorized but Unissued."